Rule 3333-1-05 | Standards and processes for consideration of educator preparation programs of study.

 (d) The Ohio learning standards and curriculum models adopted by the state board of education for prekindergarten through twelfth grade education;

-(e) Minimum standards for elementary and secondary schools prescribed by the state board of education pursuant to division (D) of section 3301.07 of the Revised Code;
+(e) Minimum standards for elementary and secondary schools prescribed by the state board of education pursuant to section 3301.07 of the Revised Code, as applicable;

 (f) Preparation in relating curriculum content for prekindergarten through grade twelve students to essential long-term skills and career fields;

-(g) A minimum of one hundred clock hours of field experience prior to student teaching and a minimum of twelve weeks of student teaching for initial teacher licensure;
+(g) A minimum of one hundred clock hours of field experience prior to supervised student teaching and a minimum of twelve weeks of supervised student teaching for initial teacher licensure, with the field and clinical experiences split as evenly as possible for dual programs that lead to two licenses simultaneously;

 (h) A minimum of fifty clock hours of field experiences for each endorsement and each additional licensure area beyond the candidates initial license;